Danning16/Integrated-analysis-of-bacteria-and-transcriptome-along-the-primary-root-in-maize/README.md

-# Maize_emmynoether
+# Manuscript Lateral root enriched Massilia associated with plant flowering in maize
-Bacteria and transcriptome integration
+Bacteria and transcriptome integration analysis along the primary root in maize.